Chern character for torsion-free ample groupoids: Preliminaries

-Let us fix conventions from simplicial homotopy theory, following~\cite{gj:simpht}.
+Our references for $\infty$-categories are~\cites{lur:ht,lur:ha,land:inftybook}.
+Let us fix conventions from simplicial homotopy theory.
 We denote the simplex category, i.e., the category of nonempty ordered finite sets, by $\Delta$.
 A simplicial set is a contravariant functor $X \colon \Delta \to \Sets$.
 We denote the category of simplicial sets by $\sSet$.
 The set $\{0, 1, \dots, n \}$ with natural order is denoted by $[n]$, and the corresponding simplicial set is denoted by $\Delta[n]$.
 We freely identify the elements of $X_n = X([n])$ with the maps of simplicial sets $\Delta[n] \to X$.
 The standard $n$-simplex, which can be considered as the thin geometric realization of $\Delta[n]$, is denoted by $\Delta^n$.